F5Networks/f5-appsvcs-extension/docs/userguide/faq.rst

 ..
 IMPORTANT:: While some of these properties are being deprecated, the original property names will continue to work in BIG-IP AS3 declarations.

+**How much storage is supported for dataGroup record for tenant names in BIGIP?**

+AS3 supports dataGroup storage upto 63kb for aggregation of tenant names storage.
+Beyond this limit, AS3 cannot support the provisioning.

 .. |intro| raw:: html